 Urgent information for visa applicants regarding novel coronavirus:

-We continue to provide emergency and mission-critical visa services as resources and local conditions allow.
+We continue to provide emergency and mission-critical visa services as current travel restrictions allow.
 We will resume routine visa services as soon as possible but are unable to provide a specific date.
 The U.S. Embassy and Consulates have extended the validity of payments (known as the MRV fee) until September 30, 2022, to allow all applicants who were unable to schedule a visa appointment as a result of the suspension of routine consular operations an opportunity to schedule and/or attend a visa appointment with the already paid fee.
 Please continue to monitor this site for information on when we will return to routine visa operations.
 For information about visa services available at U.S. Embassies and Consulates worldwide, please visit usembassy.gov.

 The purpose of your intended travel and other facts will determine what type of visa is required under U.S. immigration law.
 As a visa applicant, you will need to establish that you meet all requirements to receive the category of visa for which you are applying.